xolanintsibande/xolanintsibande/README.md

 ## 🎯 What I Do

-- Analyze sales and customer data to identify growth opportunities
+- Analyze sales data to identify revenue opportunities and underperforming products

-- Build dashboards that communicate insights clearly
+- Build dashboards used to track KPIs and monitor store performance

-- Clean and transform messy datasets into usable data
+- Clean and structure raw data for reporting and analysis

-- Track KPIs and measure business performance
-- Turn data into actionable recommendations
+- Translate data into actions that improve sales and operations

 ---